California Wine Cellars – Traditional or Contemporary Style?

 If your home is made of wood, classic in design, and the fixtures are made of wood or other “soft” materials, it is better to consider the traditional residential wine cellar for a more seamless and blended overlook look.
 One wouldn’t want the wine cellar to stick out like a sore thumb against the classic furniture.

 However, if your home is made of glass, steel, and the like, a contemporary wine cellar will look better against the modern spread.
-But for some wine collectors, they may want a contemporary wine cellar inside a traditional home or a traditional wine cellar inside a modern home.
+But for some wine collectors, may want a contemporary wine cellar inside a traditional home or a traditional wine cellar inside a modern home.

 Choosing the opposite can probably work as long as the incorporation of the wine cellar in the home is tastefully done and would somehow complement the rest of the home.
 For example, in terms of color, placement in a particular area in the home.